 For organizations already receiving other state-supplied vaccines, please ensure this eligibility code is included in your EHR user interface as an option.
 (Eligibility codes must be collected for patients of all ages at the dose level.)

 (Note: ALERT IIS does not currently import information sent for funding source but including this OBX (LOINC 30963-3) will not cause the message to error.)

 If your practice uses an Electronic Health Record system (EHR) and you would like to send your data to ALERT IIS, you're in the right spot.
 Read on!

 On boarding for data exchange with ALERT IIS happens in three phases.
-A site must complete each phase before moving on to the next.
-A smooth and successful on boarding process is dependent on the availability of your EHR vendor technical resources, resolution of data quality issues discovered in testing and the ability of your EHR system to create and send electronic data according to national standards.
+A smooth and successful on boarding process is dependent on the availability of your EHR vendor technical resources, availability of clinic staff to help find resolution to data quality issues discovered in testing and the ability of your EHR system to create and send electronic data according to national standards.
 The on boarding process may take anywhere from 8-12 weeks.
 Most steps and phases of on boarding will require participation by a primary contact from the clinic and the EHR vendor and/or IT staff.
 Below is an overview of the on boarding process.
-Please remember to share technical specifications and guides with your vendor and IT staff.
+Please share technical specifications and guides with your vendor and IT staff.

 - Review data exchange documentation provided below with your EHR vendor and/or IT staff

 - It is recommended that vendors use the